Firearms In The United States

-You may have head that firearms are used 2.5 million times a year for self defense, and you may also have heard they are only used 235,700 times.
+You may have heard that firearms are used 2.5 million times a year for self-defense, and you may also have heard they are only used 235,700 times.
 The reason is that there are different sources of the data and different ways of measuring.

 The 2.5M times number come from criminologist Gary Kleck and his book Targeting Gun.
 Kleck gathered many surveys from both criminologists and media sources, and the midpoint was 2.5M DGUs a year (one of the surveys he reported was significantly higher and another one was lower, but most were in the 2-2.5M range).

 The 235,700 number comes from the National Crime Victimization Survey (NCVS).
 One important methodological difference in the NCVS is that it entails personal, face-to-face engagements with government employees (per their methodology documentation “all interviews are done by telephone whenever possible, except for the first interview, which is primarily conducted in person”).